Eugene Miller Van Reed: Career

-In 1868, Reed had made an agreement with the Shogunate Government to bring Japanese immigrants to Hawaii, but the new Meiji Government did not approve the immigration.
-Reed nevertheless sent 148 Japanese immigrants to Hawaii, who are now called the Gannenmono.
+In 1868, Van Reed had made an agreement with the Shogunate Government to bring Japanese immigrants to Hawaii, but the new Meiji Government did not approve of their emigration.
+Van Reed nevertheless sent 148 Japanese immigrants to Hawaii, who are now called the Gannenmono.
 Mistreatment of these immigrants resulted in a freeze on Japanese emigration until 1885.

-In 1871, with the help of Robert B. Van Valkenburgh, who was staying in Japan at that time, Reed successfully concluded the bilateral treaty between Hawaii and Japan, and remained in Japan as Hawaii's consul general.
+In 1871, with the help of Robert B. Van Valkenburgh, who was staying in Japan at that time, Van Reed successfully concluded the bilateral treaty between Hawaii and Japan, and remained in Japan as Hawaii's consul general.

-In 1873, Reed got sick and died on February 2, 1873, on a ship to San Francisco.
+In 1873, Van Reed got sick and died on February 2, 1873, on a ship to San Francisco.
 He was buried in the Masonic Cemetery in San Francisco.